 Recently Kenya Airways ran a feel-good campaign to celebrate Customer Service Week with pictures featuring the carrier’s new Polish CEO Sebastian Mikosz:

 The tweets hid the turmoil behind the scenes.
-As a country, Kenya is in the midst of a severe drought and its politics is a mess.
-Sadly its flag carrier is also in deep, deep trouble.
+Sadly Kenya’s flag carrier is in deep, deep trouble.
 Since my time of living and travelling in Africa, I have seen so many airlines come and go.
 Air Gabon, Ghana Airway, Nigeria Airways, East African Airlines and Zambia Airways have gone.
 South African Airlines is teetering as is Kenya Airways.

 Sebastian Mikosz has been brought in to execute that strategy and turn the airline around.
 This will include a fleet downsizing, route network revisions and a debt restructuring plan.
 His pedigree is impressive in this regard.
 He had two stints at Lot, the Polish carrier.
 During his time, he sacked over a third of the LOT workforce and looked for every cost saving possible.
 Eventually, he returned the carrier to profit.